 - breech presentation

 Ultrasound is the modality of choice prior to ossification of the proximal femoral epiphysis.
-Once there is significant ossification then x ray examination is required.
+Once there is a significant ossification then x-ray examination is required.

-For some reason the left hip is said to be more frequently affected 4.
+For some reason, the left hip is said to be more frequently affected 4.
 One-third of cases is affected bilaterally 5.

-A number of values are used to 'objectively' asses morphology.
+Some values are used to 'objectively' assess morphology.

-Angle formed by the acetabular roof to the vertical cortex of the ilium.
+The alpha angle is formed by the acetabular roof to the vertical cortex of the ilium.
 This is a similar measurement as that of the acetabular angle (see below).
-The normal value is greater than or equal to 60 degrees.
+The normal value is greater than or equal to 60º.

 The percentage of the femoral epiphysis covered by the acetabular roof.
-A value of greater than 58% is considered normal.
+A value of >50% is considered normal 7.

 The key to plain film assessment is looking for symmetry and defining the relationship of the proximal femur to the developing pelvis.
 The ossification of the superior femoral epiphyses should be symmetric.
 Delay of ossification is a sign of DDH.

-Hilgenreiner's line is drawn horizontally through the superior aspect of both triradiate cartilages.
-It should be horizontal, but is mainly used as a reference for Perkin's line and measurement of the acetabular angle.
+Hilgenreiner line is drawn horizontally through the superior aspect of both triradiate cartilages.
+It should be horizontal but is mainly used as a reference for Perkin line and measurement of the acetabular angle.

-Perkin's line is drawn perpendicular to Hilgenreiner's line, intersecting the lateral most aspect of the acetabular roof.
-The upper femoral epiphysis should be seen in the inferomedial quadrant (i.e below Hilgenreiner's line, and medial to Perkin's line)
+Perkin line is drawn perpendicular to Hilgenreiner line, intersecting the lateral most aspect of the acetabular roof.
+The upper femoral epiphysis should be seen in the inferomedial quadrant (i.e. below Hilgenreiner line, and medial to Perkin line)

-The acetabular angle is formed by the intersection between a line drawn tangential to the acetabular roof and Hilgenreiner's line, forming an acute angle.
-It should be approximately 30 degrees at birth and progressively reduce with maturation of the joint.
+The acetabular angle is formed by the intersection between a line drawn tangential to the acetabular roof and Hilgenreiner line, forming an acute angle.
+It should be approximately 30 degrees at birth and progressively reduce with the maturation of the joint.

-Shenton's line is drawn along the inferior border of the superior pubic ramus and should continue laterally along the inferomedial aspect of the proximal femur as a smooth line.
-If there is superolateral migration of the proximal femur due to DDH then this line will be discontinuous.
+Shenton line is drawn along the inferior border of the superior pubic ramus and should continue laterally along the inferomedial aspect of the proximal femur as a smooth line.
+If there is a superolateral migration of the proximal femur due to DDH then this line will be discontinuous.